Frequently Asked Questions

 You should be prepared to provide a narrative explanation within the appeal.
 The narrative will outline the reason(s) for your appeal, the resources or services used so far, and the plan for success if the appeal is approved.
 Keeping in mind that becoming Ineligible is the result of 3 consecutive semesters under a 2.0 cumulative GPA, you should provide insight into the circumstances or challenges you have faced over those semesters, and then also describe how they may have changed (worsened or improved) during the last semester.

-The priority deadline for Fall 2022 appeals is January 6, 2023.
-Future enrolled courses will be dropped on January 7, so it is important to get your appeal submitted by January 6.
-The Fall 2022 appeal form is available here.
+The priority deadline for Spring 2023 appeals is June 2, 2023.
+Future enrolled courses will be dropped on June 3, so it is important to get your appeal submitted by June 2, 2023.
+The Spring 2023 appeal form will be available beginning May 5 in UAccess Student Center:

 Please make sure to review the appeal form and informational video prior to beginning your appeal.
-The appeal form for Fall 2022 will be available in December.
+The appeal form will be available May 5, 2023 in UAccess Student Center.

 In most cases, yes.
 However, some programs at the university are designed for a particular location or modality such as Arizona Online, or the Near You Network.
 Please connect with your Academic Advisor or Degree Counselor for more information.